Skip to content

 Unless prohibited by law, our standard procedure is to:

-- Promptly notify the Firm's designated Administrator or AML Compliance Officer (AMLCO) of the request.
+1. promptly notify the Firm's designated Administrator or AMLCO of the request;

-- Provide the Firm with a copy of the legal demand.
+2. provide the Firm with a copy of the legal demand;

-- Allow the Firm a reasonable opportunity (e.g., 7-14 days, depending on the demand's deadline) to seek a protective order, quash the subpoena, or otherwise formally object to the disclosure in court.
+3. allow the Firm a reasonable opportunity (typically 7-14 days, depending on the demand's deadline) to seek a protective order, quash the subpoena, or otherwise object to the disclosure in court; and

-- If the Firm successfully quashes the demand, Sentine will not turn over the data.
-If the Firm cannot quash the demand by the deadline, Sentine will comply and provide the requested data.
+4. if the Firm successfully quashes the demand, duely will not turn over the data.
+If the Firm cannot quash the demand by the deadline, duely will comply and provide the requested data.

 2.2 Gag Orders and Non-Disclosure Requirements

-Frequently, law enforcement requests in the AML/CTF context are accompanied by non-disclosure orders (gag orders) prohibiting Sentine from notifying the Firm that their data has been requested.
+Law enforcement requests in the AML/CTF context are frequently accompanied by non-disclosure orders (gag orders) prohibiting duely from notifying the Firm that data has been requested.

-- Compliance: Sentine will strictly comply with valid gag orders issued by a competent court or statutory authority.
+• Compliance. duely will comply with valid gag orders issued by a competent court or statutory authority.
 We will not notify the Firm in these circumstances.

-- Scrutiny: Our legal counsel reviews all gag orders to ensure they are legally valid and properly scoped.
+• Scrutiny.
+Our legal counsel reviews all gag orders to confirm they are legally valid and properly scoped.

 Section 123 of the AML/CTF Act creates a strict liability criminal offence for "tipping off".
 A person must not disclose to any person (including the customer) that a suspicion has been formed, that a Suspicious Matter Report (SMR) has been submitted to AUSTRAC, or that a Section 167 statutory notice has been received.

-If Sentine receives a direct regulatory request for data that touches upon SMRs or suspicious activity:
+If duely receives a regulatory request for data that touches on SMRs or suspicious activity:

-- Sentine acknowledges the extreme sensitivity of this data.
+• duely acknowledges the sensitivity of this data;

-- Our internal legal team will review the request to ensure compliance with s123 restrictions.
+• our internal legal team will review the request for s123 compliance; and

-- In scenarios involving gag orders or specific AUSTRAC notices, Sentine will work directly with the requesting authority to provide the data without tipping off the Firm (and thereby avoiding placing the Firm at risk of inadvertently tipping off the subject).
+• in scenarios involving gag orders or specific AUSTRAC notices, duely will work directly with the requesting authority to provide the data without tipping off the Firm (so the Firm is not placed at risk of inadvertently tipping off the subject).

 4. Format of Disclosed Data

-When legally compelled to disclose data, Sentine will provide the data in standard, reasonably usable formats (e.g., PDF Evidence Packs, CSV audit logs, or JSON data exports).
-Sentine is not obligated to build custom reports or undertake forensic data analysis on behalf of the requesting agency unless specifically ordered by a court and compensated accordingly.
+When legally compelled to disclose data, duely will provide it in standard, reasonably usable formats (for example, PDF Evidence Packs, CSV audit logs, or JSON data exports). duely is not obligated to build custom reports or undertake forensic data analysis on behalf of the requesting agency unless specifically ordered by a court and compensated accordingly.

 5. Contact for Law Enforcement